 What is Sour (サワー)?

-The base of the beverage Sour is also a spirit or liquor (mostly shochu), to which sweet stuff (such as sugar) and sour fruit juice (such as citrus and berries) are added.
+The base of the alcoholic beverage is also a spirit or liquor (mostly shochu), to which sweet stuff (such as sugar) and sour fruit juice (such as citrus and berries) are added.

-The cocktail is diluted with soda or sparkling water, which is generally called Sour.
-(So Lemon Chuhai can also be called Lemon Sour.)
+The cocktail is diluted with soda or sparkling water, and the resulting drink is generally called Sour.
+(So Lemon Chuhai has another name Lemon Sour.)

 But as with Chuhai, the definition of Sour is vague, and it can also be made with non-carbonated drinks such as Calpis.